Happy Valentine’s Day! My goodness, I have never spent so much on flowers before. Dynamic pricing, indeed.

 She’s the best thing that has ever happened to me.
 And oh my goodness… She is beautiful.

 Do I feel like she brought me “good luck”?
 Of course, I do.

-If you had a crappy childhood or you’ve had bad relationships, don’t let that get to you.
+If you had a crappy childhood or bad relationships, don’t let that get to you.
 If you have not found the love of your life yet, don’t give up and keep on growing and learning – he or she will come eventually.

-Do not ever feel like you do not deserve to be loved and remember to love yourself first.
+Do not ever feel like you do not deserve to be loved, and remember to love yourself first.
 When you love yourself and are kind to yourself, there is no doubt you will continue to grow and everything will fall into place after that – that includes falling in love.

-Bad pun to end off an awkward post (gosh I hate sounding so preachy).
+Bad pun to end off an awkward post (gosh, I hate sounding so preachy).